 The Organization has adopted investment policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor-restricted funds that the Organization must hold in perpetuity or for a donor-specified period(s).
 Under this policy, as approved by the Board of Directors, the endowment assets are invested in a manner that is intended to produce results that exceed the price and yield results of appropriate benchmarks without putting the assets at imprudent risk.
-To satisfy its long-term objectives, the Organization relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
+To satisfy its long-term objectives, the Organization (realized and unrealized) and current yield (interest and dividends).
 The Organization targets a diverse asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints.

-With the exception of endowment pledges and split-interest agreements, the following tables summarize endowment net asset composition by type of fund as of September 30, 2016 and 2015 (in thousands):
+With the exception of endowment pledges and split-interest agreements, the following tables summarize endowment net asset composition by type of fund as of September 30, 2017 and 2016 (in thousands):